PhD Applications are now closed as of 1700 hrs GMT 9 December 2022

 • Once your application has been submitted no amendments/adjustments can be made

-• Face to face interviews will be held on Tuesday 17 January 2023 - details to follow for shortlisted to interview candidates.
-Candidates may also be requested to return on Wednesday 18 January 2023 to have lab tour(s) and meet research group staff and current students.
+• Face to face interviews will be held on Thursday 18 January 2024 - details to follow for shortlisted to interview candidates.
+Candidates may also be requested to return on Friday 19 January 2024 for further 1:1 meet/discussions

 We plan to hold in-person interviews on site, however, we will take into consideration any change in circumstances at the time to ensure the safety of all concerned and in amending the interview format to virtual if deemed appropriate.
 International students residing in their home country may be interviewed virtually if successful in reaching the next in-person interview stage.